 You can download the detailed Position Description here:

-Cultural Engagement Lead PD STR E AW6 06102025 V1.1.pdf
+Cultural Engagement Lead PD STR E AW6 102025 V1.2 (1).pdf

 The next bit is easy, click apply wherever you see the advert to be taken to our application portal where you will need to create an account.
-Submit your resume with a cover letter that describes your interest in working as a Cultural Engagement Lead with particular emphasis on your passion for working with First People youth.
+Submit your resume with a cover letter that describes your interest in working as a Cultural Engagement Lead with particular emphasis on your passion for working with First Peoples youth.

 Please Note: It is mandatory for the successful applicant to hold a current Working with Children Check and be prepared to undergo a National Criminal History Check prior to commencement.